Victor Hervey, 6th Marquess of Bristol: Monaco and other interests

 In early 1979, Bristol, with his third wife and young children, moved to Monte Carlo, as tax exiles.
 He reportedly lowered the Union Flag at his home in Belgravia before leaving, vowing never to set foot on English soil again.
 Although living in Monte Carlo in an apartment, he continued to employ a butler and a nanny.

 Bristol was vice-president of the UK Taxpayers Union, was a member of the West India Committee, and was considered an expert on Central American affairs.
 He was also Vice-President of the English-Speaking Union (East Region), and a generous donor to the Ambulance Corps in Northern Ireland.

 He was a member, until his death, of the International Monarchist League, joining its Grand Council in 1964, from which time he also became a patron.
 In 1975 he was elected as the League's Chancellor.
 He was also a long-standing member of the Conservative Monday Club.

-The Marquess was a patron of the arts and a collector, an acknowledged authority on Lawrence Alma-Tadema and James Tissot, and "a lover of art and beauty in all its forms".
+The Marquess was a patron of the arts and a collector, an acknowledged authority on the painters Lawrence Alma-Tadema and James Tissot, and "a lover of art and beauty in all its forms".
 He had acquired a substantial amount of 19th-century artwork at the time of his death.

 Death

 The 6th Marquess of Bristol died in Monaco on 10 March 1985, aged 69, and was buried in Menton, France.
 On his grave was inscribed his motto "Je n'oublieray jamais" ("I shall never forget").
-At the time of his death, he was living at 1E Formentor, Avenue Princesse Grace, Monte Carlo.
+At the time of his death, he was living at 1E Le Formentor, Avenue Princesse Grace, Monte Carlo.

 On 30 August, probate was granted in London for Bristol’s estate in England and Wales, valued at only £7,508.
 His name was stated as “Most Honourable Marquis Victor Frederick COCHRANE”.

-In October 2010, Bristol's last surviving son, the 8th Marquess of Bristol, repatriated his father’s remains, which were reburied in the family vault at the parish church of Ickworth, after a memorial service in St Leonard's Church, Horringer in Suffolk.
+In October 2010, Bristol's last surviving son, the 8th Marquess of Bristol, repatriated his father’s remains, which were reburied in the family vault at the parish church of Ickworth, after a memorial service in St Leonard's Church, Horringer, Suffolk.